abishek-joshua/Kidney-Disease-Prediction/README.md

 ## Evaluation

 The models were evaluated based on accuracy, precision, recall, and F1-score.
 The Logistic Regression model, in particular, showed promising results on the test set.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your proposed changes.